Have you ever gotten to a country and felt like deer in headlights? That’s exactly how I felt when I arrived –jet-lagged– to Entebbe, Uganda.

 Robinah might not have noticed –or maybe she did– but in one way, she did with me exactly the same thing she does with those women.
 She rescued me in a moment of need and gave me the tools to be able to move along on my own.

 I have to thank Robinah for my whole experience in Uganda.
-Thanks to her I had a great experience around Kampala and doing the Murchison Falls Big 5 Safari.
+Thanks to her I had a great experience around Kampala and experienced my first ever Big 5 safari at Murchison Falls.

-It is people like her that have a great influence in how one experience a new destination positively and leave with the sense of wanting more from that place.
-I really look forward to go back to Uganda… and hopefully meet with Robinah again.
+It is people like her that have a great influence on how one experience a new destination positively and leave with the sense of wanting more from that place.
+I really look forward to going back to Uganda, and hopefully, meeting Robinah again.